 Organisations have substantial impact on individuals, groups, the community and society.
 A meaningful organisation encourages expression, perceptions of worth and constructive attitudes and behaviour, and refrains from reflecting excessive dictatorship or dehumanisation.
 This paper highlights both positive and negative organisational and societal issues concerning the business of black beauty, a relatively understudied topic in management in general and management history in particular, and it provides a unique lens from which to build awareness about entrepreneurship and justice and to effect needed change.

-Phipps, S. and Prieto, L. (2018), "The business of black beauty: social entrepreneurship or social injustice?", Journal of Management History, Vol. 24 No. 1, pp. 37-56. https://doi.org/10.1108/JMH-06-2017-0029Download as .RIS
+Phipps, S.T.A. and Prieto, L.C.
+(2018), "The business of black beauty: social entrepreneurship or social injustice?", Journal of Management History, Vol. 24 No. 1, pp. 37-56. https://doi.org/10.1108/JMH-06-2017-0029Download as .RIS

 Emerald Publishing Limited